ilkerol/dashymobile/README.md

 ---

+### Versions

+Version 1.0
+- see above, in the next version I will tackle the svg icons, the icon groups and the option to show icon names

 This project was created with the goal of providing a companion app for the amazing self-hosted dashboard, Dashy.
 A big thank you to [Lissy93](https://github.com/Lissy93) for creating and maintaining it.